 On May 8, 2012, the House of Representatives’ Science, Space, and Technology Committee’s Subcommittee on Investigations and Oversight held a hearing titled “The Science Behind Green Building Rating Systems.”
 The Subcommittee, which is chaired by Representative Paul Broun of Georgia, heard testimony from a number of organizations, including USGBC, the Green Building Initiative, and ASHRAE.
 It called the hearing as part of the five-year cycle required under Section 436(h) of the Energy Independence and Security Act of 2007 for the federal government to choose – and subsequently evaluate – one or more third-party rating systems for federal buildings.
 The hearing also coincided with the release of the results of GSA’s study for the end of the current cycle (which found that although LEED matched GSA’s requirements most closely for existing buildings, Green Globes was more closely aligned for existing buildings).

-From the outset, Representative Broun made it clear that the Subcommittee’s goals for the hearing were to focus on many of the pressure points behind the debates over green building policy that have reverberated across the industry for nearly a decade, framing his goals for the hearing as follows during his introductory remarks:
+From the outset, Representative Broun made it clear that the Subcommittee’s goals for the hearing were to focus on many of the pressure points behind the debates over green building policy, such as having the best environmental-friendly air conditioning systems installed and furnace repair @ United Trades done, that have reverberated across the industry for nearly a decade, framing his goals for the hearing as follows during his introductory remarks:

 “Are taxpayers saving money as a result of LEED standards? . . .
 I’d like to learn why [LEED and Green Globes] are more effective than one that could be developed by DOE and GSA themselves. . . .
 I am also concerned that consensus appears to be missing in some cases. . . .
 Recent proposed changes to LEED for 2012 also appear to penalize some common building materials with little to no basis in science such as PVC piping. . . .
 Shouldn’t we instead be focusing on saving taxpayer dollars rather than social engineering?
 Adopting standards that don’t save taxpayer money or tell American workers that the products they make are not welcome in federal buildings defies common sense.”